Ten years ago, Stephen Chopek was performing songs in the New York City subways.

 His debut album, See Through, was recorded and released in the spring of 2012 - just him and an electric guitar.
 Over the two years that followed, he created an ambitious series of recordings that featured full-band treatments of his new material, every instrument tracked in the studio by Stephen himself.
 The songs were released throughout 2015 - the two EPs and a culminating full-length album, Things Moving On Their Own Together, earned Stephen critical praise for both his songwriting and his musicianship (“A skillfully crafted tapestry of punk, pop, folk and roots” - Skin Back Alley).
 He spent the better part of the next two years on tour in support of the album, thousands of miles logged in route to a dozen or more cities at a time.

-It’s also a bit of a preview of what fans will hear when his next full length album, as-yet untitled, comes out in early 2018.
-Recorded in Memphis at 5 And Dime and mixed with Doug Easley (Cat Power, Ben Nichols, Frazey Ford), the album finds Stephen increasingly comfortable and confident in his songwriting, both lyrically and melodically.
+This release is a bit of a preview of what fans will hear when his next full length album, Begin The Glimmer, comes out later this year.
+Recorded in Memphis at 5 & Dime and mixed by Doug Easley (Cat Power, Ben Nichols, Frazey Ford), the album finds Stephen increasingly comfortable and confident in his songwriting, both lyrically and melodically.
 While rhythm was at the heart of the writing on Things Moving On Their Own Together, melody takes centerstage on this new effort to great effect.

-Look for these releases - and look for Stephen Chopek on the road, in a town near you.
+Look for these albums - and look for Stephen Chopek on the road, in a town near you.